The skies are sunny and hot weather is here, which can mean only one thing: patio drinks!

 1173 Dundas Street E.

-The former patio of Lil Baci has been overhauled into a bright, airy 54-seat backyard patio.
+The back of Frankie’s invites patrons to a bright, airy 54-seat backyard patio.
 Bench seating is peppered with greenery and a splash of colour on the wall at this local Italian eatery.
 It's the perfect spot for an al fresco evening of sharing pizza and sipping wine.

 892 Queen St. E